NYU-RTS/rts-docs/docs/hpc/03_storage/04_globus.md

 ![Globus login mfa](./static/globus_login_mfa.png)

 The "File Manager" panel should come up as the following image.
 In order to be able to transfer files, you will need to specify two Collections.
 A collection is defined on top of an endpoint.
 We can search for a collection using an endpoint name.
-The **Server Endpoint** on the NYU HPC storage is **nyu#greene** .
+The **Server Endpoint** on the NYU HPC storage is **nyu#torch** .

 ![Globus File Manager](./static/globus_filemanager.png)